knucklecluck/jamftools/README.md

 At some point this readme will be more in-depth.
 I also may owe Will Green, Isaac Ordonez, and Matthew Bodaly a drink or three for my bash and Jamf know-how, so blame them for everything I've done wrong here.

 Have fun.

+Oh and please always test before you deploy, and know that artesianal scripts come without any warranty :)